BralaBee-LEIT/usf_fabric_cicd_codebase/PROJECT_LESSONS_LEARNED.md

 ### 2.1 Microsoft Fabric API Constraints

-**Discovery:** Trial workspaces cannot create items via REST API
+**Discovery:** Trial workspaces CAN attempt item creation via REST API, but certain item types fail with 403 errors

-**Impact:** All automated provisioning requires capacity assignment
+**Impact:** Automated provisioning on Trial capacity will succeed for some items (notebooks, pipelines) but fail for others (warehouses, semantic models)

 **Mitigation:**
-- Make capacity-id a required parameter in all deployment scripts
+- Make capacity-id a recommended parameter for production deployments
+- Implement graceful error handling for 403 responses on Trial
+- Document expected failures to prevent misdiagnosis as bugs
-- Provide clear error messaging when capacity is missing
+- Provide clear error messaging explaining Trial capacity limitations
-- Document this limitation prominently in setup guides

 ---